|SAR & Your Wireless Products|

 In a white paper submitted to the US government in June, 1999, Dr. Roger N. Clark stated "Measuring radiation emissions in the laboratory is not easy because all materials emit energy unless cooled to very low temperatures.
 Trying to measure thermal emissions at room temperatures would be like trying to take a picture using a camera with transparent walls and light bulbs turned on inside the camera."

-The use of SAR thermal measurements and test procedures are being debated worldwide because they are based upon theoretical and unsubstantiated levels of radiation that can be absorbed by the body without harm.
-It should be evident that based upon the Health Risks attributed to cell phone radiation, SAR tests should not be used because none of the health effects are thermally induced.
+The use of SAR thermal measurements and test procedures are being debated worldwide because they are based solely upon theoretical and unsubstantiated levels of radiation that can be absorbed by the body without harm.
+It is evident upon the Health Risks attributed to cell phone radiation that SAR testing should not be used as the criteria for wireless product safety because none of the health effects are thermally induced.

 The following table presents SAR limits used in the United States and the FDA output power safety standards for microwave ovens as a comparison.